rocketacademy/bootcamp-docs/interview-prep/ip.1-job-application-strategy.md

 ### What kind of engineering or tech role are you looking for?

-SWE Bootcamp prepares graduates for full-stack software engineering roles.
+Coding Bootcamp prepares graduates for full-stack software engineering roles.
 This means graduates should also qualify for frontend, backend, language-specific, and QA/test roles, and essentially any entry-level coding position.
 Graduates should also qualify for less technical roles such as product or project management roles.

 ### What kind of company are you looking for?